patbenatar/frizz/README.md

 # Frizz

 Frizz is a utility for deploying static sites to S3.
+It also comes with some nifty Middleman integrations for managing environments.

 ## Features

 * Sets Content-Type (including CSS files which S3 is notoriously bad at)
 * Only uploads files that have changed
 * Removes files that have been deleted locally

+### Middleman Features

+* Free rake tasks for building and deploying your environments
+* Accessing environment-specific configurations from your views

 ## Installation